101 Things to do in Thailand from my Bucket List

 98. Visit Khmer Temples in Phanom Rung Historical Park

 Prasat Hin Phanom Rung is one of the many temples in the Historical park complex in the Isan region of Thailand made during the Khmer time.
 The temple imitates the traditional architectural style of Khmer with a temple like Angkor Wat and was dedicated to Hindu gods.

 99. Bathe under Thi Lor Su Waterfall, the biggest and highest in Thailand

 Thi Lor Su is the largest waterfall in Thailand, also considered to be the most beautiful.
 It is located in Umphang Wildlife Sanctuary which is also a UNESCO World Heritage site.
 It is difficult to reach the waterfalls by yourself and can now only be done by tourist agencies.

 The tale says that the head monk at Wat Pariwat was a devoted fan of Manchester United and consequently David Beckham back when he was still playing.
 After a request and approval from his senior monk he commissioned to change the head of winged Garuda at the base of the shrine.
 Pretty neat!
 Go ahead and hunt.

 101. Find Guilin in Thailand at Ratchaprapha Dam

 Ratchaprapha Dam is a multipurpose Dam in Surat Thani used for irrigation, electricity production, and flood control.
-The Dam with Khao Sok Natural Park has astounding limestone rock formation with rich flora and fauna that makes the background similar to Guilin in China.
+The Dam with Khao Sok Natural Park has astounding limestone rock formation.
+Rich flora and fauna it creates a background similar to Guilin in China.